Consumer Sector Update for 08/20/2019: HGV,APO,BX,JCP,LWAY

 Top Consumer Stocks

-Consumer stocks were broadly mixed on Tuesday, with shares of consumer staples companies in the S&P 500 falling 1% this afternoon while shares of consumer discretionary firms in the S&P 500 were ahead 0.2%.
+Consumer stocks were broadly mixed in late trade on Tuesday, with shares of consumer staples companies in the S&P 500 falling almost 0.9% this afternoon while shares of consumer discretionary firms in the S&P 500 were still ahead nearly 0.3%.

 Among consumer stocks moving on news: